NMehralizadeh/RuleEngineCore/README.md

 - Rule

 ### Action
-This annoatation can only set on `Methods`.
+This annotation can only set on `Methods`.
 You can define more than one action with priority for every rule.

 #### Usage
 - Return `Void`